Top 9 AI Consulting Firms in Malaysia (2026 Ranking) | Best AI Consultancy in Kuala Lumpur

 - /Financial services regardless of size: EY Malaysia, Deloitte Malaysia, Silverlake Axis, IBM watsonx.governance

-- /Manufacturing and industrial: TechShift Consulting, Computer vision boutiques, IBM for hybrid-cloud-heavy environments
+- /Manufacturing and industrial: TechShift Consulting, computer vision boutiques, IBM for hybrid-cloud-heavy environments

 Five Questions to Ask Every Potential AI Consulting Partner